 Where these ingredients are all present, there is a very strong case to be made for a rollup.

-In the roll up, value is created by building a much larger, scalable entity and by establishing a common platform of systems and processes that allows for easy integration of each acquisition.
+Value is created in a rollup by building a much larger and more scalable entity utilizing a common platform of systems and processes that allows for easy integration of each acquisition.

-Particularly in markets that are fragmented, an acquirer should keep in mind the tremendous value that can be added / generated through a roll up.
+When evaluating a fragmented market, an acquirer should keep in mind the tremendous value that can be added and generated through a rollup.